kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/99_Glossary.md

 In this exercise, you are familiarized with OpenAI large language models (LLM), natural language processing (NLP), prompt, prompt engineering and tokens.

 ### You have successfully completed the Hands-on Lab.

+The lab offered a hands-on overview of building AI applications using Azure OpenAI.
+It covered pipeline creation in Synapse, app development with Power Apps and Python, and key concepts like prompt engineering, fine-tuning, and hyperparameters.
+Together, these modules provided a solid foundation for understanding and applying Azure OpenAI capabilities in real-world scenarios.